 - thought leadership pieces

 - how-to guides

 Is there anything else to know?

-Although content writers are often tasked with writing copy for a range of sectors and industries, they do have different specialities.
-For example, there’s brand, SEO and digital writers as well as lead generation, influencer and advertising writers.
-To find out more about the different types of content writer, check out this post by ClearVoice.
+Although content writers are often tasked with writing copy for a range of sectors and industries, they do have different skill sets.
+For example, some of the different types of content writer include brand, SEO and digital writers, as well as lead generation, influencer and advertising writers.

 As with the types of content they produce, some content writers will also have a preference for writing about different subjects that they have greater knowledge and awareness of, though there are many skilled content writers able to turn their hand to different subjects.

 ✏️If you're looking to hire a content writer or technical copywriter, speak to us at Copify today about our content creation services.